realnuno/youtube-journal-node-capstone/README.md

 ## Responsive
 App is strongly built to be usuable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

+## Development Roadmap
+This is v1.0 of the app, but future enhancements are expected to include:
+* Fancy alert for invalid inputs for example, invalid ID or password, search term.
+* Divided sections of MyList for different genre of videos.